 Once you have set this up, you can receive reports that display when customers are abandoning their cart.
 Using the report, you can evaluate the checkout process on your site.

 For instance, if people are leaving your site on the payment page, you may need to make some changes.
 Are you adding additional charges?
 Do you not accept Visa, MasterCard, Discover, AmEx, or PayPal?

 As before, when you discover the pages where your visitors are dropping off, spend some time looking at them to discover if you have a problem.

-However, if you are uncertain whether your new copy or new set of images will improve or worsen your results, Kohler suggests the following: “[Y]ou can always run an A/B test.
-This will compare the existing version of your page or website against a test version to see which…keeps more of them on your website.”
+However, if you are uncertain whether your new copy or new set of images will improve or worsen your results, you could always run a test.
+Such as an A/B test to really support your optimizations.
+This way, you can be relatively certain whether a potential change will help or hurt performance.

 Ready to start optimizing your website to better convert traffic into customers?
 Now that you have Google Analytics, you can see which pages need some help.
 If you’re already stretched thin running your business and need some help with your data and SEO campaign, Boostability is here for you!